Judith Blake, Baroness Blake of Leeds

-Judith Vivienne Blake, Baroness Blake of Leeds (born 23 July 1953, née Parsons) is a British Labour politician serving as a life peer in the House of Lords since 2021.
+Judith Vivienne Blake, Baroness Blake of Leeds (née Parsons; born 23 July 1953) is a British Labour politician serving as a life peer in the House of Lords since 2021.
 She serves as a Baroness-in-Waiting (Government Whip) in the House of Lords.

 Blake served as the leader of Leeds City Council from 2015 to 2021, being the first woman to hold the position.

 Personal life

 Blake was born on 23 July 1953 into a Methodist family in Leeds.
 Both her parents were doctors.
-She attended Leeds Girls High School until 1971 and then studied History at the University of Kent.
+She attended Leeds Girls High School until 1971 and then studied history at the University of Kent.

 After university, she began her career in education and social policy, living in London and then Birmingham in the 1980s.
 During her time living in Birmingham, she taught the English language to refugees.
 In 1992, she returned to live in Otley.

 Blake has four children.
 Her youngest child, Olivia Blake, was elected as the Member of Parliament for Sheffield Hallam in 2019.